Archfx/duo-de/README.md

 <img src="images/tabletmode.png" alt="drawing" style="height:300px;" />
 <img src="images/phonemode.png" alt="drawing" style="height:300px;"/> </p>

 > Note: In phone mode, default settings do not rotate the screen with auto-rotation.
 You have to enable it from the `home settings`.
-When you are in Phone mode, click and hold on the display, click `Home settings`, and enable the feature `Allow home screen rotation`.
+When you are in Phone mode, click and hold on the display, click `Home settings` on the popup menu, and enable the `Allow home screen rotation` feature.
 This will enable the launcher to serve the Tent mode and Ramp modes.

 ## Benchmarks